+Tell Naked Juice to Get Serious About Honest Labeling.
 A copy of your letter of support will be delivered to the the CEOs of Naked Juice and PepsiCo and a copy will also be given to the court on your behalf: Dear Naked Juice and PepsiCo, I urgently request that you remove the Mayo Clinic and local Legal Aid groups as the designated non-profit beneficiaries in the Naked Juice Class Action Lawsuit settlement (In re Naked Juice Cases) and replace them with Food Democracy Now!.

 Food Labels Aren't Accurate (And That's Dangerous) For most people, packaged food is a welcome convenience.

 The industry has been asked to ensure that suppliers in Brazil and elsewhere do not use carbendazim, a chemical used to control fungi or fungal spores.
 Testing by the company detected levels up to 35 parts per billion of the fungicide in orange juice, says the FDA.
 This figure is still below the European Union’s maximum residue level of 200 parts per billion; the US has yet to establish a maximum residue level for carbendazim.
-Fungicide Detected in Orange Juice Prompts FDA Testing
+Declining Orange Juice Consumption However, demand for orange juice has been declining.